bourdibay/MinimalistPythonFlaskServer/README.md

 # MinimalistPythonFlaskServer
-A minimalist server in Python with Flask
+A very minimalist server in Python with Flask

+You need to have Flask installed.
+This command line should help: ```pip install flask flask-cors flask-sqlalchemy```